Working Together: Our Stories

 In an effort to better incorporate the Anishinabe (Algonquin) people and their story along the Rideau Corridor and build stronger relationships with them, Rideau Canal National Historic Site is working with the Omàmiwininì Pimàdjwowin Cultural Centre to develop museum interpretive panels that share the story of the Anishinabe people, their culture and religious beliefs.
 The Algonquin Museum panel exhibits for the Rideau Canal National Historic Site of Canada and Omàmiwininì Pimàdjwowin Cultural Centre, Golden Lake Ontario16 will tell the story of the Anishinabe Clan System and the Teachings of the Seven Grandfathers.
 These interpretive exhibits will be displayed at the Rideau Canal Museum, Parks Canada Interpretive outreach trailer and at the Omàmiwininì Pimàdjwowin Cultural Centre on the Pikwakanagan Algonquin Reserve.
 This project, along with previous ones since 2007, helped change the relationship with the Anishinabe people of Ontario from one of misunderstanding and mistrust to one of mutual trust where Parks Canada is asked by the Anishinabe to help facilitate relationships between other federal and provincial departments.

-Presentation ceremony, left to right: Billy Joe (Canoe Builder, Miawpukek First Nation), Sylvester Joe (Youth Canoe Builder, Miawpukek First Nation), Maggie John, Aboriginal Liaison Officer, Parks Canada, Chief Misel Joe, Miawpukek First Nation and member of Parks Canada's Aboriginal Consultative Committee, Donny Benoit (Canoe Builder, Miawpukek First Nation)
+Presentation ceremony, left to right: Billy Joe (Canoe Builder, Miawpukek First Nation), Sylvester Joe (Youth Canoe Builder, Miawpukek First Nation), Maggie John, Indigenous Liaison Officer, Parks Canada, Chief Misel Joe, Miawpukek First Nation and member of Parks Canada's Aboriginal Consultative Committee, Donny Benoit (Canoe Builder, Miawpukek First Nation)

 © Parks Canada

-Contrary to popular belief, the Beothuk were not the last Aboriginal people to inhabit Newfoundland.
+Contrary to popular belief, the Beothuk were not the last Indigenous people to inhabit Newfoundland.
 At the time of European contact, the Mi'kmaq territory included Nova Scotia, Prince Edward Island, and some parts of New Brunswick, Gaspé and southern Newfoundland.
 The Mi'kmaq Ocean going canoe provided the principle mode of travelling this vast territory.
 Today, some 10,000 people of Mi'kmaq ancestry still live in Newfoundland: the Miawpukek First Nation of Conne River is the only recognized reserve.
-Since Parks Canada and Miawpukek First Nation both believe that the best way to present Aboriginal history and culture is through first person interpretation and hands-on demonstrations, they worked in partnership for the Construction of a Traditional Mi'kmaw Birch Bark Canoe17 in Gros Morne National Park.
+Since Parks Canada and Miawpukek First Nation both believe that the best way to present Indigenous history and culture is through first person interpretation and hands-on demonstrations, they worked in partnership for the Construction of a Traditional Mi'kmaw Birch Bark Canoe17 in Gros Morne National Park.
 Three Miawpukek First Nation residents, including a youth, spent six weeks in the park demonstrating how to build the canoe using traditional tools, materials and construction methods.
 The canoe was named Mattio after Mattie Mitchell, a Mi'kmaq hunter, guide and prospector, who was recognized in 2005 as a person of national historic significance by the Historic Sites and Monuments Board of Canada.
 The Federation of Newfoundland Indians contributed the wages of two of its members to deliver on-site interpretation.
 The canoe was presented to Gros Morne National Park on National Aboriginal Day 2007.

 Building on the success of this project, Chief Misel Joe from the Miawpukek First Nation and member of Parks Canada's Aboriginal Consultative Committee asked two other residents of his community to return to Gros Morne National Park for 14 weeks for the Construction of the Mi'kmaw Caribou Hide Canoe18.
 He believed that this would help the Newfoundland Mi'kmaq keep their history, culture, traditions and language alive while giving visitors to the park an appreciation and understanding of the rich history of the Mi'kmaq people.
 Mi'kmaq and Parks Canada staff provided on-site interpretation.
-Projects and events at the park have encouraged local people to explore their Aboriginal ancestry.
+Projects and events at the park have encouraged local people to explore their Indigenous ancestry.

 Inuit artist Lena Onalik with Alan Latourelle, Parks Canada's Chief Executive Officer